eliuabdiel/bashConversions/README.md

 # bashConversions
-Script in Bash Linux to Convert from binary octal hexa to Decimal, from Decimal to binary octal hexa
+Script in Bash Linux to Convert from binary, octal or hexa to Decimal and vice versa